 Over the years I’ve had lots of new mums requiring ‘the chop’, translation ~ I can’t deal with it; it WAS great for 9 months: what happened!?
-Give me something easy, quick and away from potential posseting!
-Initially this may seem like a sensible, low maintenance option but it isn’t always the right one.
+Give me something easy, quick and out of range from posseting!
+Initially this may seem like a sensible, low maintenance option, but it isn’t always the right one.
 A sassy bob requires drying time and irons, a pixie crop needs maintaining every 5 weeks (good excuse for some ‘me’ time though!)
 It got me thinking ‘what do new mums really need to help after baby arrives?’ aside from one decent nights’ sleep.

 Still not convinced?
 If you’re set on ‘chopping it all off’, do spend time thinking about your current face shape.
 Collect images (check out my Pinterest board) of what you’d like (including any old favourite hair photos) find a hairdresser who takes time to discuss and understand your requirements and don’t be spontaneous!

-Finally make sure baby’s had a good feed and long walk in the buggy beforehand, that way you can enjoy a well earned pamper session in peace!
+Finally make sure the baby has a good feed and long walk in the buggy beforehand, that way you can enjoy a well-earned pamper session in peace!

-Nicky McKenzie Hair is a Farnham based Hairdresser passionate about all things hair including getting your hair products right!
-Nicky is based from her beautiful home salon. #hairbynickymckenzie #nickymckenziehair #newmum #newhaircut #postpartumhair #wellanutricurls #nioxin #pearlstyler #chopitalloff #bobhaircut
+Nicky McKenzie Hair is a freelance hairdresser specialising in Wella colour with a passion for all thing's hair including choosing the right hair products.
+Nicky is based from her boutique home salon in Farnham. #hairbynickymckenzie #nickymckenziehair #newmum #newhaircut #postpartumhair #wellanutricurls #nioxin #pearlstyler #chopitalloff #bobhaircut